lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 word processors and spreadsheets, which somehow did not eliminate the jobs of secretaries and accountants.
-Regarding what AI is capable of right now,
-I suggest that you Google `AI ruined Duolingo`.
+Regarding what AI is capable of right now, do a Google search for `AI ruined Duolingo`.
 Practice dialogues for learning a foreign language were never thrilling, and are surely the perfect task to automate using AI: you can control the subject matter and vocabulary through your prompt.